 28. How long is the wait for a Summer Brook puppy?

 We will no longer reserve puppies months in advance before litters are bred.
 Before 2017, we would have families waiting for sometimes over a year.
 During that time, sometimes family situations would change making the timing no longer good for the family or sometimes our girl would be extremely late or very early coming in season.
 Sometimes litters are small and there aren't enough puppies.
 Sometimes the mix of girl and boy puppies isn't what families hoped for.
 And sometimes breedings don't take at all.
 There are too many uncertainties for long waits.

 Starting in 2017, we no longer take deposits until close to breeding time for a litter and we don't keep lists of people wanting a puppy until after a litter is announced.
 If you want a puppy from us further in the future than our announced litters, we ask that you keep up with our plans through our website and contact us when a litter is announced on our future litters page that appeals to you.
-We are happy to speak with you early in the process, but we prefer not to have the responsibility for keeping up with families other than those who've paid a deposit on an already bred and announced litter.
+We are happy to go over a puppy questionnaire and speak with you early in the process, but we prefer not to have the responsibility for keeping up with families other than those who've paid a deposit on an already bred and announced litter.

 29. Do you remove dew claws on your puppies?